royarg02/peacock-builder/README.md

 ## Maintenance

-Maintenance of this custom build involves managing patches rather than entire codebase.
+Maintenance of this custom build involves managing patches stored in the `patches` directory rather than entire codebase.
 Below are some naming conventions for these patches:

 * Patches intended to be applied _as is_ are named `*.patch`.
 * Patches intended to be applied _reversed_ are named `*.revpatch`.